 Find out more about medical oncology and the services delivered by the specialty on Medical Care – the RCP’s online guide to service design.

 Queries regarding the progress of a submitted application should be directed to the lead recruiter for this specialty.
-The lead recruiter for medical oncology in round 1 2019 is London and KSS (LaKSS) Recruitment:
+The lead recruiter for medical oncology in 2020 is London and KSS (LaKSS) Recruitment:

 |London and KSS (LaKSS) Recruitment|